pbgnz/httpc/README.md

 and headers.
     -h key:value   Associates headers to HTTP Request with the format 'key:value'.
     -d string      Associates an inline data to the body HTTP POST request.
     -f file        Associates the content of a file to the body HTTP POST request.
+    -o output       Associates the content of a file to the body HTTP POST request.

 Either [-d] or [-f] can be used but not both.
 ```